Last Update: 5/19/18

 - Doctor’s Opinion on Future Pain Projected to Be Experienced

 - Any Fault for Accident Placed Upon You (Comparative Negligence)

 - Deductions for Claims Paid (PIP, etc.)

-A good piece of advice if you have been injured in a car accident is to speak with an experienced lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim (and include in a demand letter) and the type and amount of damages you can recover (you don’t want to miss out on all of the compensation that you are entitled to collect).
+A good piece of advice if you have been injured in a car accident is to speak with an experienced lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim (and include in a demand letter) and the type and amount of damages you can recover.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to evaluate your claim and answer your questions.